jasonsbeer/AmigaPCI/TechnicalManual.md

 The PCI Bridge will latch the assigned base address of each AUTOCONFIG PCI device.
 This is necessary so the PCI Bridge recognizes an access to the device and can interpret the cycle properly.
 PCI target devices configured by the AUTOCONFIG process may only access memory and configuration spaces.
 Use of the I/O space is not recommended for new PCI designs[[6]](#6) and is not supported.

+**NOTE:** PCI allows for 16-bit Product ID's.
+Amiga OS only supports 8-bit Product ID's.
+The Product ID should be stored in the most significant bits of the lest significant byte of the Device ID field.
+Remember, PCI is little endian!
+So, this is bits 23 - 16 of register $00.

 ##### 2.3.2.2 AUTOCONFIG ROM Vector

 PCI devices may have onboard ROMs that contain additional information describing the device and may be used to enhance functionality, such as for auto booting.
 PCI ROMs may contain multiple images that support multiple architectures.
 During PCI configuration, the ROM address requirement is read from the PCI configuration header.
 This is then presented to the AUTOCONFIG process as a ROM Vector, which is an offset from the base address where the ROM will respond.